Volkswagen Polo GTI Review

 Volkswagen Polo GTI: what would you like to read next?

-Sadly, this tempting combination doesn’t come cheap, but the VW Polo GTI’s upmarket interior helps justify its price tag.
-Its cabin shares most of its trim with the already upmarket Polo so it feels more special than a Peugeot 208 GTi.
-You get a pair of very supportive sports seats (upholstered in VW’s signature GTI tartan), shiny red inserts and you can even get it with a digital driver’s display instead of conventional analogue dials in GTI+ models.
+Sadly, this tempting combination doesn’t come cheap, but at least the VW Polo GTI’s upmarket interior helps justify its price tag.
+Its cabin shares most of its trim with the already pretty posh Polo so it feels more special than a Fiesta ST. You get a pair of very supportive sports seats (upholstered in VW’s signature GTI tartan), shiny red inserts and you can even get it with a digital driver’s display instead of conventional analogue dials in GTI+ models.

 You can pretty much have your cake and eat it with the VW Polo GTI – it’s quick, very well built and practical enough to live with every day.
 What’s not to like?

-Head out onto an empty country road and the VW Polo GTI’s powerful 2.0-litre turbocharged petrol engine and boisterous exhaust noise certainly helps it stand out.
-It’ll sprint from 0-62mph in a thoroughly respectable 6.7 seconds and its sporty suspension helps it feel stable at speed and grip keenly in tight corners.
+Head out onto an empty country road and the VW Polo GTI’s powerful 2.0-litre turbocharged petrol engine and boisterous exhaust noise certainly help it stand out.
+It’ll sprint from 0-60mph in less than 6.7 seconds and its sporty suspension helps it feel stable at speed and grip keenly in tight corners.

 It might not be quite as agile as the smaller Ford Fiesta ST but driving the VW Polo GTI’s more relaxing for long periods and it’s quieter at motorway speeds – especially in range-topping GTI+ trim.
 These cars get adaptive cruise control that’ll automatically maintain a safe distance to cars in front – so they’re even safer than the regular GTI.